-Taking nutritional Agaricus Mushroom supplements can benefit Juvenile Myelomonocytic Leukemia patients on Trametinib cancer treatment.
-But avoid Agaricus Mushroom supplements if on Venetoclax treatment for Non-Hodgkin Lymphoma.
-Similarly, taking nutritional supplement Agaricus Mushroom can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MAX.
-But avoid taking nutritional supplement Agaricus Mushroom when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Agaricus Mushroom extracts or nutritional supplements may benefit Primary Erdheim Chester Disease patients on Vemurafenib treatment over Soy Bean nutritional supplements.
+But Agaricus Mushroom supplements or Agaricus Mushroom extracts offer less benefit if on Radiation treatment for Primary Sclerosing Epithelioid Fibrosarcoma compared to Bergamot.
+Similarly, taking nutritional supplements Agaricus Mushroom may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene FLT3 over Evodia.
+But avoid nutritional supplements Agaricus Mushroom when at genetic risk of cancer due to mutation of gene VHL.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Non-Hodgkin Lymphoma or Juvenile Myelomonocytic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Agaricus Mushroom.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Erdheim Chester Disease or Primary Sclerosing Epithelioid Fibrosarcoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Agaricus Mushroom.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Agaricus Mushroom?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene MAX?
-Are the implications of taking Agaricus Mushroom supplement in Non-Hodgkin Lymphoma the same as Juvenile Myelomonocytic Leukemia?
-Is it one and the same if you are on treatment Venetoclax or on Trametinib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Agaricus Mushroom extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene FLT3 the same as due to mutation of gene VHL?
+Are the implications of Primary Erdheim Chester Disease the same as Primary Sclerosing Epithelioid Fibrosarcoma?
+Is it one and the same if you are on treatment with Radiation or Vemurafenib?